What You Can Do

 4. Take the actions they recommend.
 Whether it's ordering and passing out flyers, signing their petitions, making phone calls, boycotting a product, sharing a video, or another action they suggest, look to them to find out what is needed.

 5. Keep going!
 Changing the world can take a little while....

-There are so many amazing organizations out there that can help you get active.
-These are some of our favorites that we recommend for you to start checking out.
+There are so many amazing organizations out there doing great work that can help you get active!
+These are some of our favorites.

 There are so many outstanding organizations doing important work to make a difference in our world.
 Below is a list of those we recommend for our campers, or anyone who wants to get involved with a particular cause, to get involved with.

 - Challenge Day Offers life-changing school assemblies to create peace and community.

 - DoSomething.org Youth activism resources, ideas for action, and resources for school clubs

 - Generation Waking Up: a global campaign to ignite a generation of young people to bring forth a thriving, just, sustainable world.

 - Global Concerns Classroom: a global education program that raises awareness of international humanitarian issues through powerful curriculum and empowers youth to take meaningful action to address them.